All Episodes

 We've measured the afterglow.

-And by calculating how much afterglow there is, we can calculate the physics down to a few seconds after the Big Bang, where the universe is perhaps maybe the size of a bowling ball.
+And by calculating how much afterglow there is, we can calculate the physics down to a few seconds after the Big Bang.

-When you get smaller than a bowling ball, then you have to invoke the Unified Field Theory, which is what I work on.
+When you get smaller than a bowling ball, then you have to invoke the unified field theory, which is what I work on.

-And this string existed in 10-dimensional hyperspace.
+And the string existed in 10-dimensional hyperspace.

 Well then, Professor, why are there not more Big Bangs?